July 16, 2019 | EVBox

 Garan was born at the height of the Cold War—the year that Yuri Gagarin became the first human in space.
 Fifty years later, Garan launched into space as a member of the Russian spacecraft Gagarin.
 He recalls on the day of his launch that, on the top of the rocket that would launch the spacecraft into order, an American flag and a Russian flag flew side by side.

 Throughout his upbringing, Garan was taught to fight against the Soviet Union.
-He had also been a fighter pilot whilst stationed in West Germany during the Cold War, before the fall of the Berlin wall.
 Back then, he operated in a two-dimensional world—the Americans vs. the Russians.

 Fig. 2 - World Map